rabestro/DatZ1165-EN/A7/README.md

 Program should output error message for incorrect input data.
 Program should allow repeated execution without quitting the program.
 During presentation, the following items should be demonstrated
-  a) source code,
+ - source code,
-  b) test plan and results,
+ - test plan and results,
-  c) executed program.
+ - executed program.
 For details see Lab requirements.

 ## Objectives